 Polkadot Standards Proposals

-The Polkadot ecosystem needs its own set of standards to fit ecosystem needs.
-Please visit Polkadot Standards Proposals (PSPs) Github.
+The Polkadot ecosystem has its own set of standards to fulfill ecosystem needs.
+Visit Polkadot Standards Proposals (PSPs) Github to learn more.

 PSP22 - Fungible Token Standard